TITLE 32: ENERGY

 The first step is to perform a short-term measurement* in the lowest structural areas**.

 * Short-term tests may last between 2 and 90 days, most last between 2 and 7 days.
-Tests between 7 and 90 days are usually impractical for real estate transactions but are fine for homeowners assessing their own radon situation.
-Examples of short-term detectors used in home environment testing include: activated charcoal canisters, liquid scintillation vials, electret chambers and continuous monitors.
+Tests between seven and 90 days are usually impractical for real estate transactions but are fine for homeowners assessing their own radon situation.
+Examples of short-term detectors used in home environment testing include: activated charcoal canisters, charcoal liquid scintillation vials, electret chambers and continuous monitors.

 ** Conduct a short-term test in each of the lowest structural areas suitable for occupancy in the home.
 For example, if the home is a split-level building with one or more foundation types: test in the basement, in a room over the crawlspace and in a slab-on-grade room.
-In accordance with this protocol, measurement licensees are required to test in each of the foundation types.
+In accordance with this protocol, measurement professionals are required to test in each of the foundation types.

-(Source: Amended at 29 Ill.
+(Source: Amended at 33 Ill.
 Reg.
-3212, effective February 22, 2005)
+14479, effective October 9, 2009)